Easter Sunrise Service

 Other Ideas for Easter Morning

-The Sunrise Service may simply be the start to a day of joyful celebration.
+The Sunrise Service may simply be the start of a day of joyful celebration.
 Churches usually have another Easter service scheduled, and possibly multiple service times!

 Whether you stay at the park or head back to the church, you can continue to celebrate Easter Sunday with elements like: